trebeljahr/trebeljahr.com/_booknotes/life-3.0.md

 Consciousness is probably substrate independent.
 But twice.
 Because it's dependent on the way that information is processed, which is already independent from particles.

-According to this view, 4 principles of consciousness emerge - something conscious has to be able to store information, manipulate information i.e. do computations on it, it has to be independent to some degree from the rest of the world and it has to do it's information processing in an integrated way, i.e. different parts of the system need to know and respond to other parts of the system, in other words, not really be parts at all, but tightly linked - integrated into it.
+According to this view, 4 principles of consciousness emerge - something conscious has to be able to store information, manipulate information i.e. do computations on it, it has to be independent to some degree from the rest of the world and it has to do it's information processing in an integrated way, i.e. different parts of the system need to know and respond to other parts of the system, in other words, not  be parts at all, but tightly linked - integrated into it.

 #### Controversies of Consciousness

 Can consciousness be splintered?
 Isn't it?
 Or is it gradually shifting?
 Even in our own heads, isn't the subjective experience highly misleading?
 Especially when looking at people meditating?

 Can you trust people who tell you how they feel to be accurate?
 [Thinking fast and Slow by Daniel Kahnemann](#TODO) has an interesting spin on this.
-I think you actually can't be trusted, because there are a bunch of biases that severely distort your reported feelings depending on how you are asked exactly...
+I think you  can't be trusted, because there are a bunch of biases that severely distort your reported feelings depending on how you are asked exactly...

 #### How Might AI Consciousness Feel?